libregeek/Bonfire/bonfire/docs/contexts.md

 <a name="array"></a>
 ###  Update the Application Config Array

-To create a new context that will be displayed in the admin area, you only need to add the name of the context to the <td>contexts</td> array in the <td>config/application.php</td> file.
+To create a new context that will be displayed in the admin area, you only need to add the name of the context to the `contexts` array in the `config/application.php` file.
 The context name must not contain any spaces.
 If more than one word is needed, separate the words with an underscore.

 <a name="name"></a>
 ### Localizing the Context Name

-To make your context's name localized, you simply need to add a new entry in the <td>language/english/application_lang.php</td> file.
-The name should be preceded by <td>bf_context_</td>.
+To make your context's name localized, you simply need to add a new entry in the `language/english/application_lang.php` file.
+The name should be preceded by `bf_context_`.

     $lang['bf_context_new'] = 'New Context';